CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 ### Action Operations

-The NVUE action operations are ephemeral operations that do not modify the state of the configuration; for example, they reset interface counters and  qos statistics, or remove conflicts from protodown MLAG bonds.
+The NVUE action operations are ephemeral operations that do not modify the state of the configuration; they reset counters for interfaces, BGP, QoS buffers and pools, and remove conflicts from protodown MLAG bonds.

 {{< tabs "ActionOperations" >}}
 {{< tab "Curl Command" >}}